Reid Gorecki

-Reid Evan Gorecki (born December 22, 1980) is a former Major League Baseball outfielder who played for the Atlanta Braves in 2009.
+Reid Evan Gorecki (born December 22, 1980) is an American former Major League Baseball outfielder who played for the Atlanta Braves in 2009.

 Amateur career

 Gorecki grew up in East Rockaway, New York, and graduated from Kellenberg Memorial High School.
 He attended the University of Delaware, and in 2000 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.